 Overview of Renewable Energy Technology Education Programs

 A renewable energy certificate prepares students for higher education courses or assists in getting them an entry-level position.
 A certificate program typically consists of about 12-15 credit hours.
 Coursework covers:

 - Energy concepts

 - Green building

 Associate of Applied Science in Renewable Energy

-An Associate of Applied Science (AAS) program introduces students to classes that incorporate computer and electronic technology.
-Course topics in this program may include:
+An Associate of Applied Science (AAS) introduces students to classes that incorporate computer and electronic technology.
+Course topics may include:

 - Computer information science

 - Fluid power systems

 - Industrial controllers